wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

   it).

 ### Performance

+- We may be doing a lot of unnecessary conversions from `ByteBuffer` to `byte[]` to final data types when we read data back from Cassandra tables.
+(I have not looked into this much, but we should check.)

 - We can use the asynchronous `Session#executeAsync` method whenever we are issuing multiple requests for data to the Cassandra cluster.